phthom/icp31/1-Installation.md

 docker run -e LICENSE=accept --net=host -t -v "$(pwd)":/installer/cluster ibmcom/icp-inception:3.1.0 uninstall
 ```

-**BEFORE GOING TO THE NEXT STEP, WAIT 2 MINUTES** so that everything can start gracefully.
+**BEFORE GOING TO THE NEXT STEP, WAIT a few MINUTES** so that everything can start gracefully.

 Use the green link at the end of the installation script to get access to the console (admin/admin) in a browser: